karamellpelle/open-forest/README.markdown

 Programming
 --------------------

-We shall aim at using modern programming and libraries.
-This means OpenGL 3.3+ (shaders, buffers, vertex arrays, etc.), C++11, etc.
+We shall aim at using modern programming and libraries (OpenGL 3.3+, C++11/14/17, etc.)

 #### Libraries